 Like I've heard many people say, women often feel their little one's kicking and dancing around earlier with subsequent pregnancies - mainly because they know what to look for.
 This has definitely been the case for me.
 I especially notice Baby K moving around when I get a chance to settle down for a bit.

-having a boy or a girl.
+On Monday I have my next ultrasound appointment.
+This is the big one - when we find out if we are having a boy or a girl.
 I just can't believe we are at this point already!
 We will definitely keep you posted.

 Until then, here are ultrasound pictures from a number of weeks ago (around 12 weeks along).
 I think I see a resemblance with Abigail.